Fiserv/acceptance-solutions-apac/docs/PosOverview.md

-# Point of Sale (POS) Terminals / Card not Present
+# Point of Sale (POS) Terminals / Card Present

+In-person or Card Present (CP) transactions are initiated when a customer physically presents their payment source at the time of the transaction.
+Transaction types include manual entry, track data, and EMV.

+A card present (CP) transaction is one in which the customer physically interacts with the payment device or tapping a mobile device with the card loaded to a digital wallet.

-## Local Integration
+## Local Based Integration

-Point of sale connects directly with the payment terminal using your local network via Fiserv’s API [Read more](./?path=docs/LocalPOI.md).
+Point of sale connects directly with the payment terminal using your local network via Fiserv’s API.
+Find out [more](./?path=docs/LocalPOI.md).

-## Cloud Integration
+## Cloud Based Integration

-Point of sale connects the payment terminal using Cloud based integrations with our payment platform via Fiserv APIs [Read more](./path=docs/CloudPOI.md).
+Point of sale connects the payment terminal using Cloud based integrations with our payment platform via Fiserv APIs.
+Find out [more](./path=docs/CloudPOI.md).

 ## Standalone Terminals
 For basic payment terminal solutions that do not require any integration, we offer state of the art standalone terminals for your businesses.